Package 'greenAlgoR'

 targets_only

-Logical, whether to just show information about targets or also return metadata on functions and other global objects.
+Logical (default TRUE).
+Whether to analyze only actual targets or also include metadata on functions and other global objects.

 complete_only